FAIRmat-NFDI/nomad-tutorial-workflows/docs/api.md

 Use the **[`nomad-utility-workflows`](https://fairmat-nfdi.github.io/nomad-utility-workflows/){:target="_blank"}** module!

 !!!
 Warning "Attention"
-    The exercises below are intended to be be performed in the jupyter notebooks provided below or in the same terminal/python session to retain the imported packages and defined variables during each step.
+    The exercises below are intended to be performed in a single jupyter session (pre-filled example notebooks provided below).

 ## Set up / files and data